boazblake/idcards/README.md

-# Mithril Chat APP
+# Mithril ID CARDS

-using mithril-js and pubnub
+using mithril-js